-The instructor may meet with students immediately after class on zoom, or by appointment, or during office hours: Tues. and Thurs, 12:30-2:00 pm.
+The instructor may meet with students immediately before or after class, or by appointment.

 The instructor can be contacted by email: shellerman@craftonhills.edu

 PLEASE: NEVER EVER simply assume that email has been received and/or read, or that email has been or not been sent!
 Follow up may be necessary in "The Land of Email."
 (Follow up w/ a phone call, even!)